-I’ve just returned from a whirlwind week in New York, making up for lost time since my last visit.
+I’m just finishing up a whirlwind week in New York, making up for lost time since my last visit.

-Naturally, I spent most of my stay with my wonderful daughter Siri.
-I also managed to get together with my childhood friend Maria and several cousins, and visit my alma mater, Sarah Lawrence College (just north of New York City) for a class reunion.
+Naturally, I’ve spent most of my stay with my wonderful daughter Siri.
+I also managed to get together with my childhood friend Maria and several cousins, and enjoy a class reunion at Sarah Lawrence College, just north of New York City.

-I’ll be patching in some quick, fun posts about various and sundry doings in and near the Big Apple – including a phenomenal indoor/outdoor glass-sculpture exhibit by Dale Chihuly at the New York Botanical Garden – in the next days and weeks.
+I’ll also post about various and sundry doings in and near the Big Apple – including a phenomenal indoor-outdoor sculpture exhibit by glass artist Dale Chihuly at the New York Botanical Garden.

 For now, though, I’d like to share with you some of my food cravings, which I like to feed during every visit.

 I told Siri that I’d been longing for some of her local pizza, and for a sandwich from the “pork store” next to Treehouse.

 Williamsburg, the Brooklyn district where she lives, features many different ethnic neighborhoods,from Dominican to Polish to Hassidic, happily cheek by jowl alongside each other.